Southwest posts record revenue but warns of rising costs

 Southwest and other airlines are also dealing with high numbers of canceled and delayed flights this summer, which adds to costs.

-“As anticipated, we experienced inflationary pressures and headwinds from operating at suboptimal productivity levels in second quarter, which we expect will continue in second half 2022,” CEO Robert Jordan said in a prepared statement.
+CEO Robert Jordan said that in the second quarter Southwest had to cope with “inflationary pressures and headwinds from operating at suboptimal productivity levels in second quarter, which we expect will continue in second half” of this year.

-Still, Jordan said, the airline continues to expect it will be “solidly profitable” for the rest of the year “barring significant unforeseen events.”
+Still, Jordan said, the airline continues to expect it will be “solidly profitable” for the rest of the year barring any major surprises.

+Airlines are recovering from the worst of the pandemic.
+American and United just reported their first profitable quarter not counting government aid.
+The industry is not in the clear, however.
+Business and international travel have not fully recovered, and consumers are paying more for staples like food and gasoline, leaving less for other spending.

+During a call with analysts, Jordan was asked about the biggest single risk to Southwest’s recovery.

+“The biggest thing is just not one thing, but it’s all the uncertainty on the horizon,” he said.
+“You’ve got recession potential.
+You’ve got a lot of variability in fuel prices … you have potential variability in (travel) demand because of all those things.”

-Southwest has been hiring pilots and other workers, and in May it returned to staffing levels that it had not reached since the pandemic led it and other carriers to convince thousands of workers to quit or take long-term leave.
+Southwest has been hiring pilots and other workers to stabilize its operation after a bad summer in 2021 and another stretch of mass flight cancellations last fall.
+Two months ago, it hit staffing levels that it had not reached since the pandemic led it and other carriers to convince thousands of workers to quit or take long-term leave.

 The airline said it expects to add 10,000 jobs this year but will begin “moderating” hiring in the second half of the year.
 Even with less hiring, Southwest expects non-fuel costs to rise by 12% to 15% per mile in the third quarter.